jmac11/banno-sbt-plugin/README.markdown

+# *DISCLAIMER* This is now open source under Apache License 2 (see [LICENSE.txt](./LICENSE.txt) for it).
+This still contains a few things that are specific to Banno, but it's not that bad.

 # banno-sbt-plugin #

 This is Banno's [sbt][] plugin which provides a structured method of which all Banno sbt projects should abide by.
 It also includes many commonly used dependencies.